Open letter to President-elect Donald J. Trump

 However, you might want to go one step further.
 The world and many Americans expect you to fry the planet because they think you are the enemy of a clean environment and a healthy world to live in.
 Judging by everything I have seen so far I think they might be colossally wrong.

 This all needs innovation but that’s not where things fail.
-What’s much more important is that it also needs entrepreneurs, those who go on the hard trek of making lofty ideas hard, job creating, money making businesses.
+What’s much more important is that it also needs entrepreneurs, those who go on the hard trek of making lofty ideas hard, job-creating, money-making businesses.
 That’s what America has been famous for, for much of its existence.
-The entrepreneur that goes out and cuts a living and a future for himself, his children and his community.
+The entrepreneur goes out and cuts a living and a future for himself, his children, and his community.
 Those are the countless individuals that make a country thrive and who better to be their voice in DC than a self-made businessman who turned into the leader of the country?

-Make America not only a country of innovators but also a country of born again entrepreneurs.
-I am not talking about fancy startups or government subsidized job creation programs but about the countless little businesses that do the unglamorous but vital things that make a community tick.
-Natural Gas is not a technology game for the slick and fancy, it’s much more solid technology that has been around for decades and made its proofs.
+Make America not only a country of innovators but also a country of born-again entrepreneurs.
+I am not talking about fancy startups or government-subsidized job creation programs but about the countless little businesses that do the unglamorous but vital things that make a community tick.
+Natural Gas is not a technology game for the slick and fancy, it’s a much more solid technology that has been around for decades and made its proofs.
 It just lacked an economic rationale in the past and had some unfair competition plus a scarcity situation to grapple with until the shale revolution made scarcity a thing of the past.

-America can be a leader not only in LNG exports but even more a leader in distributed co generation technologies, small-scale logistics, storage and use of gas.
-Gas lends itself to small businesses equally well as to big corporations as the financial and the technological entry barriers are very low.
-The technology is mature and well-tried and tested.
+America can be a leader not only in LNG exports but even more a leader in distributed co-generation technologies, small-scale logistics, storage, and use of gas.
+Gas lends itself to small businesses equally well as to big corporations as the financial and technological entry barriers are very low.
+The technology is mature well-tried and tested.

-E-mobility on the other side is big corporation business as the technological and investment barrier is colossal.
-How shall a small mom & pop business crack that?
-But its small businesses that are the backbone of the social fabric and its also the myriads of small businesses that ensure social peace and welfare, not giant government programs.
+E-mobility on the other side is a big corporation business as the technological and investment barriers are colossal.
+How shall a small mom-and-pop business crack that?
+But it’s small businesses that are the backbone of the social fabric and it’s also the myriads of small businesses that ensure social peace and welfare, not giant government programs.

 Nobody is better placed to show them that an entrepreneur is someone who cares about the environment, social peace, the world, and jobs just as much as his P&L statement.
-Nobody is better placed to promote an energy source and carrier that lends itself to the needs of small business, big corporations, homeowners, city dwellers and tech junkies just as much as to Greenies and Silicon Valley startups.
-Nobody is better placed to show the world that there is more than airborne Carbon that comes out of an exhaust shaft of a vehicle and that those other things are infinitely more dangerous than CO we have been living with since before the dinosaurs.
+Nobody is better placed to promote an energy source and carrier that lends itself to the needs of small businesses, big corporations, homeowners, city dwellers, and tech junkies just as much as to Greenies and Silicon Valley startups.
+Nobody is better placed to show the world that there is more than airborne Carbon that comes out of the exhaust shaft of a vehicle and that those other things are infinitely more dangerous than the CO we have been living with since before the dinosaurs.

-The US has all the raw materials in place to become a real Methanopolis – that’s what I call a methane-based economy that is clean, balanced, energy independent and decentralized.
+The US has all the raw materials in place to become a real Methanopolis – that’s what I call a methane-based economy that is clean, balanced, energy-independent, and decentralized.
 Now it is important to use those assets and this technological and entrepreneurial advantage.
-And it’s also important to show Americans and the world that Natural Gas and LNG are solutions, not problems.
+It’s also important to show Americans and the world that Natural Gas and LNG are solutions, not problems.
 We need you to lead us here.

 Your predecessor did not put those assets in place.
 He did not cause or support the shale revolution or support those technologies actively.
 He was only stepping out of the way of American entrepreneurs, so they can do what they do best.
 Make America great again.